 Try to keep a regular check and limit your carb intake.

-Sooji, also known as semolina, is an Indian kitchen basic, which is used to prepare dishes of various kinds.
+Sooji, also known as semolina, is an Indian kitchen basic used to prepare dishes of various kinds.

-It is even recommended as one of the healthy foods in general, but it is questionable to consider this as part of the diet plan when it comes to a diabetic diet.
+It is even recommended as one of the healthy foods in general, but it is questionable to consider this as part of the diet plan for a diabetic diet.

 Semolina has a GI of 66, and its GL is 14.7.
 That means – it falls under a medium range.